Kaito Kobayashi

 Director: Prof. Eiji Saitoh

-Thesis: 逆スピンホール効果による磁化状態トモグラフィ (Magnetization state tomography by inverse spin-Hall effect) [Outstanding Bachelor Thesis Award]
+Thesis: 逆スピンホール効果による磁化状態トモグラフィ (Magnetization state tomography by inverse spin-Hall effect) (Outstanding Bachelor Thesis Award)

 Fellowships, etc.

-JSPS research fellowshipts for young scientists (DC1)
+JSPS research fellowships for young scientists (DC1)

-April 2024 – March 2027
+April 2024 – July 2024

 Mitou Target Program